Fixing a non-booting linux install

 If the checksum doesn’t match with the one provided by the original source, than something went wrong during the download process, and the ISO needs to be downloaded again.
 If the checksum matches and the ISO still isn’t booting:

-• Try a different iso utility(Rufus, Ventoy, dd(unix only), BalenaEtcher)
+• Try a different ISO utility(Rufus, Ventoy, dd(UNIX only), BalenaEtcher)

 • Try a different “base” of distro(RHEL, Debian/Ubuntu, Arch, and OpenSUSE are all common alternatives)